 Are you planning on walking the Inca Trail?
 That’s great news, and I am really happy for you.
 This really is a once in a lifetime experience, that you will remember forever.
-I did it a few years back, and I’d do it again in a heartbeat.
+I did it twice (once actually very recently), and I’d do it again in a heartbeat.

 If hiking the Inca Trail is in the plans during your trip to Peru, you will have to pack accordingly.
 Having a good Inca Trail packing list is a good starting point to have a better idea of which essential items to bring with you, and which ones to leave at home.